twelvegarnet/board/README.md

 after educational institution

-now stop this project because studying for javascript see you my board after quit a class!
+now stop this project because studying for javascript see you my board after complete js class!